arborchurch/arbor-web/site/content/event/summer-2019/index.md

 July 20th @ Seattle Underground Tour<br />
 July 27th @ Lake Washington Cruise

-There is no better place to adventure than in the Pacific Northwest.
+There is no better place to adventure than in the Pacific Northwest!
 Ladies, grab your friends and join us for one of these fun day trips.
-Times varies, must sign-up ahead of time for tickets, etc.
+The times vary, and sometimes there's a need to get tickets ahead of time... so ping info@arborchurch.com to be put on the email list for info!

 ### Wednesday Playdates at the Park